cjhanks/flysight/README.md

 python setup.py install
 ```

-Then the command will be available as `flytrack`.
+Then the command will be available as `flysight`.

 ## Running